-Yoga is alive and evolving.
-With every breath and stretch, teaching yoga is a joyful and rewarding part of Alicia's life.
-Join her classes offered at the Alaska Zoo on Tuesday and Thursday from 6pm to 7pm.
+Teaching yoga is a joyful and rewarding part of Alicia's life.
+Join her classes offered at the Alaska Zoo from September to May on Tuesdays from 6pm to 7pm.

-Classes are $10 each and payable by check or cash.
+Classes are $10 each, payable by check or cash.
+Class fees benefit the zoo and support their educational programs.
 Please try to arrive early enough to be prepared and on your mat at the start time (6pm).
 If possible, come to class on an empty stomach - about two hours after a big meal, one hour after a light snack.
 Feel free to bring a water bottle if you would like.

 Wear clothes that are comfortable but not too loose or baggy.
 Shorts, athletic pants and a tee shirt work fine.
 Bring a yoga mat if at all possible (if not, we have some extras).